anabaei/salesforce/BasicInt.md

 * To go to app then `setup>app menue`
 * To create namespace to allow customers to see the packages you created  and add apps into them later `setup>packages> edit developer> continue`
 * To Create app in classic: `setup > apps > Quick Start> `

+### Integration with Force
+* Event drive behaviour with outbound messaging send notification to SOAP servers based on what we define
+* `Create > Workflow Rules> New role on anyobject > set criteria > Add workflow action > new outbound message > pick fields to cross`